The Excursion Edit · Plan your cruise ports

 Ships dock alongside at Flynn Cruiseport Boston, a pier terminal; tendering is not used.

-- Flynn Cruiseport Boston — In South Boston's Seaport District, about a 30-minute walk to downtown Boston (Walkable (~30 minutes), or paid shuttle, taxi, or MBTA Silver Line to South Station)
+• Flynn Cruiseport Boston — In South Boston's Seaport District, about a 30-minute walk to central Boston (Walkable (~30 minutes), or paid shuttle, taxi, or MBTA Silver Line to South Station)

 Mobility & step-free access